Helion Energy: 7th prototype, 'Polaris'

-Helion's seventh-generation prototype, Polaris, has been in development since 2021, with completion expected in 2024.
+Helion's seventh-generation prototype, Polaris, started in 2011 and completed in 2024.
 The device is expected to increase the pulse rate from one pulse every 10 minutes to one pulse per second for short periods.
 This prototype is expected to be able to heat fusion plasma up to temperatures greater than 100 million degrees C. Polaris is planned to be 25% larger than Trenta to ensure that ions do not damage the vessel walls.
-In August 2024, Helion received a Large Broad Scope license from the Washington Department of Health.
+In August 2024, Helion received a Large Broad Scope license from Washington State Department of Health.
 This allowed Helion to possess and use necessary quantities of byproduct material to support the operation of Polaris.

 Helion completed construction of its seventh-generation prototype, Polaris, in late 2024 and began initial operations.
 While the company's original 2021 target was to demonstrate net electricity production in 2024, this milestone was not met.
-As of mid-2025, Helion reported that Polaris was operational and successfully forming the largest Field Reversed Configuration (FRC) plasmas the company had created to date, with the goal of demonstrating net electricity production by the end of the year.
-As of October 2025, Helion has not announced that Polaris has achieved net production.
+As of mid-2025, Helion reported that Polaris was operational and successfully forming the largest field reversed configuration (FRC) plasmas the company had created to date, with the goal of demonstrating net electricity production by the end of the year.
+As of December 2025, Helion had not announced that Polaris has achieved net production.
+Helion achieved 150 million degrees C D–T fusion as of February 13, 2026.

 8th prototype, 'Orion'

 As of January 2022, an eighth iteration was in the design stage.
-In July 2025, Helion announced plans to build a 50-megawatt fusion plant in Chelan County, Washington.
+In July 2025, Helion announced plans to build a 50-megawatt fusion plant at property owned by the public utility district operators of Rock Island Dam near Malaga, in Chelan County, Washington.
 The company said the plant is planned to be operational by 2028, supplying power to nearby Microsoft datacenters.
 In May, then-Governor of Washington Bob Ferguson signed into law House Bill 1018.
 This bill classified fusion as a clean energy source and legally distinguished it from traditional nuclear fission.
 The bill gave Helion Energy the ability to pursue a local permitting option to gain approval for its proposed plant site in Chelan County.